ddxgz/smartcity-demo/README.md

 Swift Video Store
 ===================================================

-Contains a shell script to catch video, and a Python program to upload videos to swift
+Contains a shell script to catch video, and a Python program to provide REST API for get post data and to pick the target videos to upload to Swift.

 TODO
 ---------------------------------------------------
+- gevent for multiple provessors in restapi
 - ~~provide REST API ( Falcon ) ~~
 - deal with exceptions
 - ~~use os module to handle system operations~~